octolab/.github/.github/pull_request_template.md

 ---
-name: Bug fix
+name: Issue solution
-about: Create a pull request related to a bug.
+about: Create a pull request related to an issue.
 title:
 labels: help wanted
 assignees: kamilsk
 ---

-**Describe the bug**
+**Describe the issue**

 Please add a reference to a related issue in the project.